-This new neighbourhood pizza joint serves up delicious sourdough pizza, along with HK brewed and imported beers.
-Coupled with the cosy and welcoming vibe, friendly staff, and a red brick pizza oven, aptly named “The Big Red Bitch,” it’s not to be missed when in K Town!
+This neighbourhood pizza joint serves up delicious sourdough pizza, along with HK brewed and imported beers.
+Coupled with a cosy and welcoming vibe, friendly staff, and a red brick pizza oven, aptly named “The Big Red Bitch,” it’s not to be missed.

-Sassy Tip: Don’t miss the Bak Gwei Pizza – an interesting mix of gruyere béchamel, char siu, mozzarella, and geung yeong, which works amazingly!
+Sassy Tip: Don’t miss the Bak Gwei Pizza – an indulgent mix of gruyere béchamel, char siu, mozzarella, and geung yeong – a firm favourite.

 Alvy’s, 8 Holland Street, Kennedy Town, Hong Kong, www.facebook.com/AlvysHK

 Read more: The Best Pizza In Hong Kong